jeff-lau/myob-exercise/README.md

 ## Running the application

 This is a angular web app.
-Run 'NPM Install' to pull the dependencies (I think I have included everything thats needed, so most likely you won't need to download anything).
+Run 'sudo NPM Install' to pull the dependencies
 Run 'NPM start' to start serving up the Single Page App at port 8000.
 You should then be able to access it in your browser (I used chrome/firefox) via this URL:  http://localhost:8000/app/index.html
 From there theres a textarea, just copy and paste your CSV data into there and click on the submit button to generate the payslips.